Doughertyg/ball-is-lyfe/README.md

-# README
+# Ball Is Life
-Edit this readme to explain app and how to use it.
+A social media app for posting and commenting about subjects you like with all your friends.

+## Explore the app at: https://dazzling-neumann-4fe304.netlify.app/